What is Non-Destructive Testing (NDT)?

 - When the film is developed, a shadowgraph is obtained that shows the internal soundness of a function.

-- Possible imperfections show up as density changes in the film, in much the same manner as a medical radiograph.
+- Possible imperfections appear as density changes in the film, much like a medical radiograph.

 MT is done by inducing a magnetic field in ferromagnetic material and dusting the surface with iron particles.